Estimate Time6 min

 How does the VIX work?

-The VIX measures the market’s expectations for volatility over the next 30 days based on the bid and ask prices of S&P 500 index options (called the SPX options).
+The VIX measures the market’s expectations for volatility over the next 30 days based on what people are willing to buy and sell options for on the S&P 500 index.

 What are options?
-It’s a contract that allows investors to buy or sell a certain security at a certain price until a certain time—it’s like a bet on which way they think an investment’s price will move.
-Cboe uses the real-time data from options prices and quotes on its exchange to create a measure of how much the S&P 500’s price is expected to move in the near future.
+They're contracts that allow investors to buy or sell a certain security at a certain price until a certain time.
+It’s like a bet on which way they think an investment’s price will move.
+Cboe uses the real-time data from options prices and quotes on its exchange to create a measure of how much the S&P 500’s index price is expected to move in the near future.

-Generally, the higher the VIX (as a result of increased options demand and thus prices), the less certainty investors have about future prices in the US stock market over the next 30 days.
-The lower the VIX (due to the lower relative options demand and prices), the more certainty investors may feel they have about US stock market prices over the next 30 days.
+Generally, the higher the VIX, the less confidence investors have about future prices in the US stock market over the next 30 days.
+The lower the VIX (due to the lower relative options demand and prices), the more confidence investors may feel they have about US stock market prices over the next 30 days.
 The VIX tends to have an inverse relationship with the S&P 500’s price.
 In many cases, when the stock market goes down in price, the VIX increases.
 That said, the VIX is intended to measure short-term volatility rather than act as an index that’s always moving the opposite way as stock prices.

 How is the VIX used?

-Just about any investor can use the VIX to help understand expected price fluctuations in the stock market over the next 30 days.
-One way: to spot trend reversals, such as the VIX coming down from recent highs, which could hint at a less-volatile S&P 500 in the near future.
+Investors can use the VIX to help understand and anticipate potential price fluctuations in the stock market over the next 30 days.
+One way they might do this is by looking for trend reversals, such as the VIX coming down from recent highs, which could hint at a less-volatile S&P 500 in the near future.
+The VIX is based on expectations and not reality, and shouldn't be used as the basis for all investment decision making.

 Other ways investors may use the VIX include: